planetscale/planetscale_rails/README.md

 4. To get your schema change to production, run the deploy request.
 Then, once it's complete, you can merge your code changes into your `main` branch in git and deploy your application code.

+## Usage with GitHub Actions

+See the [GitHub Actions examples](actions-example.md) doc for ways to automate your schema migrations with PlanetScale + Actions.

 ## Development